 - If the Remote API is used, you must specify the authentication file when launching an application that contains the Remote API invocations, for example,

 java -cp ... -Djrs.rmi.auth_file=%authFileName% mainClass.
-Also, you can specify a string by specifying the content of the authentication file, for example,
+Also, you can specify a string by specifying the contents of the authentication file, for example,

 java -cp ... -Djrs.rmi.auth_string=my_auth_info mainClass.
 Alternatively, you can specify the authentication string yourself arbitrarily.
-As long as the authentication strings that the local and remote server both hold are the same, you can pass the authentication check:
+As long as the authentication strings that both local and remote servers hold are the same, you can pass the authentication check:

 java -cp ... -Djrs.rmi.auth_string=my_auth_info mainClass.

-The authentication information can be of any bytes, as long as the authInfo objects match between the local and the remote server.
+The authentication information can be of any bytes, as long as the authInfo objects match between the local and the remote servers.
 The following are the methods for specifying authentication information:

 - You can get the authentication file (rmi.auth) generated when installing the server.

-- You can use the RMIAuthFileCreator.bat file stored in
+- You can use the RMIAuthFileCreator.bat file in

 <server_install_root>\binto generate the authentication file.